-Rev. Rose Marsh Cornelious, D.Min., has been in ministry for almost 25 years, has served as a denominational official for the Evangelical Covenant Church’s Department of World Mission, preaching and training in over 100 churches.
-She has also ministered in over 25 countries, leading mission teams to five continents.
-She currently serves as Development Director for Dorcas Ministries, Cary, NC.
-Married for 36 years, she and her husband have four children and reside in Apex, NC.
+Rev. Rose Marsh Cornelious, D.Min., has been in ministry for 25 years, and has served as a denominational official for the Evangelical Covenant Church’s Department of World Mission, preaching and training in over 100 churches.
+She has also ministered in over 25 countries, leading mission teams to 5 continents.
+She now serves as Development Director for Dorcas Ministries, Cary, NC.
+She and her husband have four children and reside in Apex, NC.

-Rev. Elizabeth Kearney is retired after twelve years in parish ministry and twenty-five years as Assistant to the bishop (three bishops) of the NC Synod of the Evangelical Lutheran Church in America.
-She spent her last two decades primarily working with candidates for ministry and in sexual misconduct prevention and response.
-She is looking forward to settling into her house near Asheville and spending more time with her husband, children, and grandchildren.
+Rev. Elizabeth Kearney retired after 12 in parish ministry and 25 years as Assistant to the bishop of the NC Synod of the Evangelical Lutheran Church in America.
+She spent her last two decades working with candidates for ministry and in sexual misconduct prevention and response.
+She is happily settling into her home near Asheville and spending more time with her husband, children, and grandchildren.

-A long-time small nonprofit development consultant, Marya McNeish is also a massage therapist, and is ever curious how we can best work with these imperfect bodies of ours to find more ease and comfort.
-She is helping to build a local adaptive hiking program and spends her free time in the woods or digging in her garden.
+A long-time small nonprofit development consultant, Marya McNeish helps the Resource Center for Women and Ministry in the South manage Programs and Publications.
+McNeish is also a massage therapist, and is ever curious how we can best work with these imperfect bodies of ours to find more ease and comfort.
+She is helping to build a local adaptive hiking program and spends her free time volunteering as a Master Gardener, hiking in the woods and digging in her garden.

-Rachel Sauls is the current Anita McLeod Intern at the Resource Center for Women and Ministry in the South.
-She graduated with her BA in English and Comparative Literature from UNC-Chapel Hill in May 2020, and will begin her MDiv at Yale Divinity School in fall 2021.
+Rachel Sauls is the current Special Assistant to the Executive Director at the Resource Center for Women and Ministry in the South.
+She graduated with her BA in English and Comparative Literature from UNC-Chapel Hill in May 2020, and began her MDiv at Yale Divinity School in fall 2021.
 Rachel is interested in feminist and womanist theologies, health narratives, and LGBTQIA+ affirming religious practices.